ma16/rpio/cc/Console/Device/Ds18s20/1wire.md

 Write-1 Time-Slot | The Master pulls the bus Low for up to 15μs.
 Write-0 Time-Slot | The Master pulls the bus Low for at least 60μs.

-The Slave samples the bus any time during a window that lasts from 15μs to 60μs after the falling edge.
+The Slave may sample the bus at any time during a window that lasts from 15μs to 60μs after the falling edge.

 #### Read